Security Wellbeing and Prosperity at Role Initiative: Security and Insurance of Intangible Assets Flow in Kayndrex Foundation

 - Unpublished patent applications

-- Concepts and know-how for future creations, investments, or practices.
+- Concepts and know-how for future creations, products, or practices.

 - Manufacturing processes and creation methods

-- Promotions plans and promotion data and materials (including promotion campaigns and projects)
+- Marketing plans and marketing data and materials (including marketing campaigns and projects)

-- Details regarding investors or firms and promotions contacts (including firm lists, contracts, and sphere relationships)
+- Details regarding investors or firms and marketing contacts (including firm lists, contracts, and sphere relationships)

 - Sphere information, operational procedures, and strategies (including personnel data of management and investors)